Lindt Chocolate Museum Zürich, Switzerland: What You Can Expect on Your Visit

 1. The Chocolate Fountain

-The main attraction greets you as soon as you enter: a 9-meter-tall chocolate fountain that melts deliciously into the atmosphere.
+The main attraction greets you as soon as you enter: a 9-metre-tall chocolate fountain that melts deliciously into the atmosphere.

 That’s impressive!
 Just a friendly heads-up: if you stare too long, you might find yourself drooling uncontrollably!

-There’s a lovely cafe on the left from the main entrance, and I believe you can enjoy a seat there even if you’re not joining the chocolate tour.
+There’s a lovely cafe on the left of the main entrance, and I believe you can enjoy a seat there even if you’re not joining the chocolate tour.

 Many visitors like to stop by after the chocolate tour, too!
 We didn’t stop by the cafe since that wasn’t our main plan, but it looked pretty simple from afar.